Riidhima/Heatmap/README.md

-# Heatmap
-Geospatial heatmap with Folium
+# Geospatial heatmap with Folium

 The data is sourced from NYC Open Data- Historic Crime Data